Essential RV Antifreeze Guide for Seasonal Storage

 RV antifreeze, which is non-toxic and biodegradable, can be disposed of by being flushed down into any sewer system.
 Make sure that you don’t drain it all into the lawn.
 Even though such an antifreeze is environmentally-friendly, too much of it can harm the grass growing in the lawn.
 You can also drain it on rocks and let it dry up in the sun.
 It is recommended you check with your state laws.

-What is RV Antifreeze Made of - Is it Safe?
+What is RV antifreeze made of – is it safe?

 In general, a non-toxic and safe RV antifreeze is also known as a propylene glycerol antifreeze.
 Such an antifreeze solution is made of propylene glycol, glycerol, water, and dipotassium phosphate.
 A dye is also added to help detect any possible leaks which may occur.
 The biodegradable components of antifreeze are what allows it to be environmentally safe.